Coding With Robots Workshop

 - Code an obstacle avoiding robot.

-- - Primary school children will learn to use Microsoft Makecode.
+- - Primary and secondary school children will learn to use Microsoft Makecode.

 Typical Workshop Day*